SealoKram08/Carepatron/README.md

 # [Visit the wiki](https://github.com/Carepatron/Carepatron-Test-Full/wiki)

-#In new terminal Go to /api/
+# In new terminal Go to /api/
-dotnet restore
+⋅⋅* dotnet restore
-dotnet build
+⋅⋅* dotnet build
-dotnet run
+⋅⋅* dotnet run

-#Requirements
+# Requirements

 1. Create a client
 ⋅⋅* All fields are required